PDF Template Editor

 {% step %}

 Click Create Template.
-This automatically generates the corresponding instance in your logic library.
+This automatically generates the corresponding Instance in your Function Explorer.

 {% endstep %}